 Sites like google.com host a wide variety of applications that may be open concurrently in the browser, all of which would be rendered in the same process.
 Thus, resource contention and failures in these applications could affect many tabs, making the browser seem less responsive.
 It is unfortunately hard to identify site boundaries at a finer granularity than the registered domain name without breaking backwards compatibility.

 To use this model, users should specify a –process-per-site command-line switch when starting Chromium.
 This creates fewer renderer processes, trading some robustness for lower memory overhead.
-This model is based on the origin of the content and not the relationships between tabs.
+This model is based on the content’s origin, not on the relationships between tabs.

 So if you want to save memory while using Chrome, and are willing to make these small sacrifices, you may go ahead and configure Chrome to run in, what is called as Process-per-site mode.
 To do this, right-click on Chrome’s shortcut and select Properties.
 Append the –process-per-site switch to the target URL that you see in the box.
 You may also append it to the main Chrome’s executable in its Program Folder.
 Thus the path now will look as follows, in my case: